gempy-project/gempy-geotop/README.md

   - I will start by making the reader in this package and then I can decide if it is worth to move it to subsurface.

 **Auxiliary data**
+- Not implemented yet

 **Topography**
+- Not implemented yet

 ## Issues